Connectime4ever/Cryptocurrencies/README.md

 ## Overview of the project
 #### The purpose of the repository is to group cryptocurrenies to create a classification system to be used for an investment portfolio.
-#### A clustering algorithm is going to be apply and the data must be processed to fit the unsupervised machine learning model.
+#### A clustering algorithm is going to be applied and the data must be processed to fit the unsupervised machine learning model.
 #### Additionaly, some visualizations are requested for presentation purposes.

 ## Results